PAminai/LTI-Circuit-Analyzer-Program/README.md

 # LTI-Circuit-Analyzer-Program
 This Program contains more than 1000 lines of codes for simulation of different type of circuits based on node modified method.
-As a result it is able to solve all kind of LTI circuits.
+It is able to solve all kind of LTI circuits.
 This program is also able to analyze the circuits and gives all of following informations:

 * Zero-state and Zero-input Response
 * Natural Frequency